fabiocuri/ExTRI/README.md

 ## Train and score

    * run.sh
-   * OPTION 1: SVM with TF-IDF or BoW.
+   * OPTION 1: SVM with trigger word features and TF-IDF or BoW.
    * OPTION 2: RNN with word embeddings.
 Note: If you wish to train your own word embeddings, you can use GloVe.

 Stats on silver standard: